Scorched (Overkill album)

 Scorched is the twentieth studio album by thrash metal band Overkill, released on April 14, 2023.
 It is the band's first studio album in four years, following The Wings of War (2019), the longest gap between studio albums for the band.
 This is also the last Overkill album to feature drummer Jason Bittner, who left the band in August 2024.

+The album was praised by critics.
+Globalmetalblog.com wrote that "we're dealing with a slab of steel as solid as they come."